 The watershed has two main branches, one originating near Ronald Bog Park (at NE 175th Street & Meridian Ave North) and the other from a wetland near North Seattle Community College (100th & Meridian.)

-The two branches of Thornton Creek are called the North Fork and South Fork respectively, and they combine at Meadowbrook Pond on 35th Ave NE at NE 107th Street.
+The two branches of Thornton Creek are called the North Fork and South Fork respectively, and they combine at Meadowbrook Pond on the east side of 35th Ave NE at NE 107th Street.
 The area around NE 107th Street on either side of 35th Ave NE is called The Confluence because the two Thornton Creek branches join here.
 The Meadowbrook Pond, first developed by Seattle Public Utilities at The Confluence in 1996-1998, has become a successful site for collecting, slowing and filtering the water before its final flow into Lake Washington.